-[X] [X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31 , 2018 OR [] TRANSITION REPORT PURSU.
-SECURITIES EX For the transition period for KCHANGE ACT OF Ca Ba pital City nk Group · · · · · · · · · · · · · · · · · · · strant as specified in its ·13358 59-2273542 ( (Commission) (Commission) on File Number) (IRS Employer Identification No.) 217 North Monroe Street, Tallahassee, Flo orida 32301 (Address of principal executive offices) (Zip Code) 50) 402-7821 ne number, including ar ea code) Securities registered pur rsuant to Section 12( (b) of the Act: Title of Each Class Name of Each l Exchange on Which Registered Common Stock, \$0.01 par value The Nas daq Stock Market LLC Securities registered pursu ant to Section 12(g) of the Act: None Indicate 1 by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 o f the Securities Act.
-Yes [ ] No [X] Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes [ ] No [ X ] 1934 dui by check mark whether the registrant (1) has filed all reports ring the preceding 12 months (or for such shorter period that ng requirements for the past 90 days.
-Yes [X] No [] required by check mark whether the registrant has submitted electron to be submitted and posted pursuant to Rule 405 of Regulat period that the registrant was required to submit and post suc ion S-T (§232.405 of th is chapter) during the preceding 12 months (or for such to the be by check mark if disclosure of delinquent filers pursuant to est of registrant's knowledge, in definitive proxy or information to this Form 10-K. [X] by check mark whether the registrant is a large accelerated f y.
-See definition of "large accelerated filer," "accelerated file Large ac celerated filer [ ] Accelerated filer [ X ] Non-accelerated files Smaller reporting company [ ] Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes [ ] No [X] the last be price of known to The aggregate market value of the registrant's common stock, \$0.01 par value per share, held by non-affiliates of the registrant on June 30, 2018, the last business day of the registrant's most recently completed second fiscal quarter, was approximately \$270,798,560 (based on the closing sales price of the registrant's common stock on that date).
-Shares of the registrant's common stock held by each officer and director and each person known to the registrant to own 10% or more of the outstanding voting power of the registrant have been excluded in that such persons may be deemed to be affiliates.
-This determination of affiliate status is not a determination for other purposes.
-Indicate the number of shares outstanding of each of the issuer's class sses of common stock, a s of the latest practicable date.
-Class Outstanding at February 28, 2019 Common Stock, \$0.01 par value per share 16,807,883
+[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 ended December 31, 2 Tot the fiscal year OR 2017 TRANSITION REPORT PURSU THE XCHANGE ACT OF 193 For the transition period f rom to Bank Group, I (Exact name of Regis strant as specified in its ch narter) Florida -13358 (TD 0 T 59-2273542 (State of Incorporation) • on File Number) (IRS E mployer Identification No.) Monroe Street, Tallahassee, Flori da 32301 (Addr ress of principal executive offices) (Zip Code) 50) 402-7821 ne number, including area code) Securities registered pu rsuant to Section 12(b) o of the Act: Title of Eacl Name of Each Exch nange on Whic ch Registered Common Stock, \$0.
+01 par value The Nasdaq Stock Market LLC Securities registered pursu ant to Section 12(g) of th he Act: None Indicate by check mark if the regis strant is a well-known seasoned issuer, as defined in Rule 405 of the he Securities A ct.
+Yes [] No [X] Indicate by check mark if the reg gistrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes [] No [2 onths (or for such shorter period that 5(d) of the Securities Exchange Act or reports), and (2) has been subject to required to be submitted and pos ion S-T (§232.405 of this chapter) durin site, if any, every Interactive Data Fil g the preceding 12 months (or for suc edge, in definitive proxy or informati ined herein, and will not be contained in Part III of this Form 10-K or any the registrant is a large accelerated fige accelerated filer," "accelerated filer Large accelerated filer [] Accelerated filer [X] Non-accelerated filer [] Smaller reporting company [] Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes [] No [X] the last business day of the regist price of the registrant's common known to the registrant to own 1 ond fiscal quarter, was app gistrant's common stock l g power of the registrant l oroximately \$3 neld by each of have been excl Indicate the number of shares or utstanding of each of the issuer's class sses of common stock, as o of the latest pr acticable date.
+Class O utstanding at F February 29, 2020 Common Stock x, \$0.01 par value per share 16,84 40,471